Cris7777/MSiA423-Project-Repo/README.md

 **Mission**:

-The projec users to search for players needed for their teams and produce similar player recommendations based on their entries.
+The project enables users to search for players needed for their teams based on different evaluations of input attributes and produce similar player recommendations based on their entries.

 **Success criteria**

 *ML Metric*:

-Predict player scores with MSE lower than 10.
+1. Predict player scores with MSE lower than 10.

 *Business Metric*:

-Over 80% of users select recommended players as members of their teams.
+1. Over 80% of users select recommended players as members of their teams.

-Payed service and advertisements generate a yearly revenue of no less than $100,000.
+2. Payed service and advertisements generate a yearly revenue of no less than $100,000.

 _Note_: Project charters should actually be more detailed than this!
 But this is where the charter belongs.